-Outcome: A stimulating research informed, and supportive learning environment is created in which students have the opportunity to maximise their academic potential with the aim of developing intellectual independence.
+Outcome: A stimulating, research-led and supportive learning environment is created in which students have the opportunity to maximise their academic potential with the aim of developing intellectual independence.

 - Design and deliver high quality teaching and support by utilising innovative, inspirational and proven pedagogical practices that stimulate learning. - Ensure programmes of study are up to date and leading-edge, reflecting a depth and breadth of discipline expertise and are appropriately assessed through evidence-based quality assurance.
 This is informed by collaboration across programmes of study. - Design and deliver appropriate student assessments and provide effective and timely feedback. - Course and teaching evaluation and feedback opportunities are identified and regularly undertaken.
-Feedback and critical self-reflection is proactively used for ongoing development. - Embed the Graduate Profile through your teaching, programmes and services. - Encourage students to think critically and analytically and provide them with the skills to research and communicate outcomes effectively. - In collaboration with academic staff, support and guide postgraduate students with research development. - Engage in Professional Development activities to continuously develop and inform your teaching practice and utilisation of innovative technologies.
+Feedback and critical self-reflection is proactively used for ongoing development. - Embed the Graduate Profile through your teaching, programmes and services.

+- Encourage students to think critically and analytically and provide them with the skills to research and communicate outcomes effectively. - Engage in Professional Development activities and research to continuously develop and inform your teaching practice and utilisation of innovative technologies.